viebel/blog.klipse.tech/_posts/2021-04-01-dop-challenges.md

 What's the title of the book whose ISBN is "978-1779501127" in upper case?

+In this article, I am using [Lodash FP](https://github.com/lodash/lodash/wiki/FP-Guide) configured so that it never mutates data in place.
+Instead of mutating data in place, functions like `_.set()` create a new version.

 ~~~eval-js
 var informationPath = ["catalog", "booksByIsbn", "978-1779501127", "title"];